AugurProject/augur-walkthrough/portfolio.md

 Positions includes trade positions, open orders and profit/loss.
 Trades will need to be made to produce positions and open orders.

 - [ ] Verify that the null state is shown if user doesn't have any positions or open orders
-- [ ] Verify correct market card shows when position and/or open orders is created
+- [ ] Verify correct market card is listed on Positions page when position and/or open orders is created
-- [ ] Create a new order.
+- [ ] Binary: Create a new order.
 Verify that the open order's Quantity and Average Price are correct.
+- [ ] Categorical: Create a new order.
+Verify that the open order's Quantity and Average Price are correct.
+- [ ] Scalar: Create a new order.
+Verify that the open order's Quantity and Average Price are correct.
-- [ ] Create a new position.
+- [ ] Binary: Create a new position.
 Verify that the position's Quantity, Average Price, and Last Price are correct.
+- [ ] Categorical: Create a new position.
+Verify that the position's Quantity, Average Price, and Last Price are correct.
+- [ ] Scalar: Create a new position.
+Verify that the position's Quantity, Average Price, and Last Price are correct.
 - [ ] Verify "My Positions" and "Open Orders" can be toggled open and closed.
+- [ ] Verify that all "My Positions" start open when the page is loaded.
 - [ ] Verify realized, unrealized and total profit/loss update correctly when a position is created.
 - [ ] Verify realized, unrealized and total profit/loss update correctly when a position is closed.
 - [ ] Verify realized, unrealized and total profit/loss update correctly when an order is added to a position.
 - [ ] Verify position can be closed by clicking "Close".
 - [ ] Verify open order can be canceled by clicking "Cancel".
-- [ ] Verify account balance updates correctly when position is closed
+- [ ] Verify account balance updates correctly when position is closed.
-- [ ] Verify account balance updates correctly when open order is canceled
+- [ ] Verify account balance updates correctly when open order is canceled.
 - [ ] Verify profit/loss chart in header displays correct information based on user trading activity (talk to Paul about what this should display)
+- [ ] Verify markets are moved to "In Reporting" on the Portfolio page when that phase starts.
+- [ ] Verify markets are moved to "Resolved" on the Portfolio page when Reporting & Disputing is over.
+- [ ] Verify the user can finalize the market from the Portfolio page if it has not been finalized already.
+- [ ] Report on a market, move time forward so the market resolves, then collect your stake.
+Verify that collecting your stake finalizes the market, and that the "Calculate Proceeds"/finalize button is no longer shown on the Portfolio page.
+The three day waiting period should show instead.
-- [ ] Verify user can't claim their unrealized profits during waiting period
+- [ ] Verify user can't claim their unrealized profits during 3 day waiting period.
-- [ ] Verify user can claim their unrealized profits when the market is finalized and waiting period is over
+- [ ] Verify user can claim their unrealized profits when the market is finalized and waiting period is over.
+- [ ] Verify that the claimed proceeds are now listed as realized profits.

 ## My Markets